renpy/renpy/sphinx/source/screens.rst

 ------

 The screen language also includes single-line and multiple-line python statements, which can execute Python.
-This code runs in the scope of the screen.
+The Python runs in the scope of the screen.

 **Python must not cause side effects that are visible from